freeprogs/plnshots/README.md

   Usually, there are over three active sites with screenshots.

-- It connects to the topic page through the local tor daemon on localhost:9050 .

-  You can edit this command in the script to switch off the tor connection, but I am going to add the option for tor connection to the config file of the program.

 - The code is not commented at all.

 I made this script in period started at 10 Dec 2021 till 16 Jan 2022.
 So in the next period I will complete the first version and remove the "under construction" tag.